mendrugory/blog/content/cv.md

 __Software Development and DevOps Consultant__

-I enjoy solving problems using Software.
+I enjoy solving problems using Software and helping people to do the same, guiding them or through training.
 I have created code for very different devices and machines: servers, PCs, mobiles, microcontrollers, PLCs and so on.
 This fact has made to deal with a large range of problems and paradigms, but always taking into account scalability, resilience and fault tolerance.
 You can find my code running in a data center, in your mobile phone or even in an airport.
+I consider myself a team player which always helps every member of the team to success.
 My Background is in Telecom therefore I like the projects that involve real-time, networking, messaging, concurrency and so on.
-I also like to share my knowledge publishing posts in my blog and releasing my open source projects.
+I also like to share my knowledge publishing posts in blogs and releasing my open source projects.

 </br></br>